 Knowing my why

-Luckily, I have a pretty decent sense of which values I want to continue to instil in my life.
-For instance, I highly value knowledge and curiosity.
+Luckily, I know which values I want to instil in my life.
+For instance, I value knowledge and staying curios.
 So, I’ve set a goal to read 20 books this year.
 And these books can range from non-fiction to fiction, to children’s stories, poem, short stories and anthologies.
 The type of book is flexible because I like learning about all sorts of things such as history, economics, and human behaviour.
 However, if someone else valued utility of knowledge, for instance, then their goal might be, “read 20 financial books this year”.
-I don’t necessarily believe I need to utilize the things I learn; I just enjoy learning for the sake of it.
+I don’t necessarily believe I need to utilize the things I read.

 Setting up a process